dfst/deepforge/docs/fundamentals/integration.rst

 Compute Adapters
 ----------------
 Similar to storage adapters, compute adapters enable DeepForge to integrate with existing cyberinfrastructure used for executing some computation or workflow.
 This is designed to allow users to leverage their existing HPC or other computational resources with DeepForge.
-Compute adapters provide an interface through which DeepForge is able to execute workflows (eg, training a neural network) on external machines.
+Compute adapters provide an interface through which DeepForge is able to execute workflows (e.g., training a neural network) on external machines.

 Currently, the following compute adapters are available: